bjalon/nuxeo-license-management/ReadMe.md

 # nuxeo-license-management

 ## Why this module

 Although Nuxeo Platform is purely opensource and ditributed under LGPL Licenses, some people build commercial products on top of it and then may need to manage software licenses associated with usage restriction.
-This module is a skeleton / sample that shows how a License managament service could be built and plugged inside Nuxeo infrastructure.
+This module is a skeleton / sample that shows how a License management service could be built and plugged inside Nuxeo infrastructure.

 ## Infrastructure integration